The County of Cheshire

 Cheshire is a county with a great selection of places to visit including towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines, ancient sites and canals.

-Cheshire features a number of interesting villages including Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury.
+The county of Cheshire boasts some of the best villages including Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury.

-There are a several good historic buildings in Cheshire county like Quarry Bank, Warrington Parish Church Of St Elphin, The Ruskin Rooms, Tatton Park, Chester Racecourse, Chester City Walls, and Bonewaldesthorne Tower.
+Quarry Bank, Warrington Parish Church Of St Elphin, The Ruskin Rooms, Tatton Park, Chester Racecourse, Chester City Walls, and Bonewaldesthorne Tower are some of Cheshire's' best historic buildings to visit Cheshire.

 Warrington Museum and Art Gallery is a great place to visit in Cheshire if you like museums.